dvirdishi/Numerical-Analysis/README.md

 # Numerical-Analysis

-# Calculate Gaussian and other analyze methods from two points in matrix
+*Calculate Gaussian and other analysis methods from two points in a given matrix .
 *The Software is created in Pyhton Using numpy and TensorFlow Frameworks.*